jmohit13/minimal-mistakes/_posts/2017-07-27-Building-a-neural-network-from-scratch.md

 print(results)
 {% endhighlight %}

 Let try to build a neural network with two hidden layers each containing two nodes.
+In deeper architectures, it is generally the last layer that captures the most complex interactions.

 {% highlight python linenos %}
 input_data = np.array([3, 5])